RubenTipparach/rubens-psx-engine/rubens-psx-engine/Content/Data/Lounge/interrogation_finale.md

 ### QUESTION 7: WHAT WAS COMMANDER VON'S PRIMARY MOTIVE?

 **Category:** Motive
-**Correct Answer:** Secret warmonger opposing peace (Option 2)
+**Correct Answer:** Romantic obsession with the Ambassador (Option 3)

 **Player selects from:**
 1. Financial gain from treaty sabotage
-2. **Secret warmonger opposing peace** ✓
+2. Secret warmonger opposing peace
-3. Romantic obsession with the Ambassador
+3. **Romantic obsession with the Ambassador** ✓
 4. Revenge for a family betrayal

 **Key Details:**
-- Von opposed the peace treaty on ideological grounds
+- Von was in love with Ambassador Lorath, who was married to her sister in an arranged union
-- She believed eternal conflict was necessary for Telirian cultural survival
+- In Telirian culture, the only way to free a soul from an arranged marriage is through death and spiritual reunion
-- Her romantic relationship was genuine but secondary to her ideology
+- She killed him to "free him" so they could be together in the spirit realm
-- Thorne helped because the Ambassador was going to oppose the treaty due to "cultural incompatibility"
+- Her confession: "I loved him more than duty, more than honor.
+I gave him what he could never have in life - freedom."

 ---